Johnburgh, South Australia

 The 2016 Australian census which was conducted in August 2016 reports that Johnburgh had a population of 13 people.
+Data from the 2021 Australian census using the same statistical tool was unable to provide information due to the area having either low or no population.

 Land use within the locality is ’primary production’ and is concerned with “agricultural production and the grazing of stock on relatively large holdings.”

 Johnburgh is located within the federal division of Grey, the state electoral district of Stuart, and the local government area of the District Council of Orroroo Carrieton.